nhsengland/it-standards/euc/windows-10-standard-apps.md

 **Documentation Stage**: 3.
 Development Stage

+> Development stage documents are incomplete and in-progress.
+They are actively looking for feedback.

 These are the standard applications that users can expect to have on their Windows 10 desktop OS.

 ## Common Standard